 - The ideal candidate will have a proven track record of scientific publication in the fields of bioinformatics, genomics and/or the life sciences.

 - Must be eligible to work in the U.S.

 How to Apply

-- Send your CV/Resume to email@example.com.
+- Send your detailed CV via email to firstname.lastname@example.org.

-- Refer to position title: Computational Chemistry Scientist.
+- Refer to position title Bioinformatics Scientist.

 - Provide your accurate contact information.